 In 1969, the powerful Tulbagh earthquake shook, quite literally, the Western Cape Province to its core.
 One of our guests remembers attending a party at Bonne Esperance on that frightening night.
 She recalls that the grand dame on the corner of Van Riebeeck and Neethling streets staunchly stood her ground despite the shuddering earth tremors.

 In 1990, Sue Coetzee and John Savage bought the villa and transformed it into the first Bonne Esperance Guest House.
 They extended and improved upon the house’s original design and recaptured its original late-Victorian style and elegance.
 It was Sue and John who were responsible for adding the enclosed courtyard garden and pool.

 In 2006, a group of friends who all hold Stellenbosch close to their hearts, bought Bonne Esperance Guest House.
 The Kruger, Silvis and Vermeulen families lovingly transformed this timeless, beautiful piece of Stellenbosch’s history into the luxurious three-star Stellenbosch guest house that it is today.
-As you make yourself at home in one of our gorgeous rooms, breakfast in the butter-yellow breakfast room, or take a quiet moment on the wrap-around veranda overlooking the immaculate garden, you will without a doubt be able to notice the care, attention, love and pride that has gone into creating the comfort and ambience for which Bonne Esperance Guest House is so well-known.
+As you make yourself at home in one of our gorgeous rooms, breakfast in our beautiful breakfast room, or take a quiet moment on the wrap-around veranda overlooking the immaculate garden, you will without a doubt be able to notice the care, attention, love and pride that has gone into creating the comfort and ambience for which Bonne Esperance Guest House is so well-known.